Rakhmetov: Impact

 Rakhmetov was variously regarded as a saint, holy fool or just an eccentric.
 He inspired the founders of Russian Nihilism and Bolshevism.
-Vladimir Lenin imitated Rakhmetov with daily weight lifting, while Sergei Nechayev copied him by sleeping on a wooden bed and living on black bread.
-Nikolai Ishutin copied the character's boat hauling feats.
+Sergei Nechayev copied Rakhmetov by sleeping on a wooden bed and living on black bread, while Nikolai Ishutin copied the character's boat hauling feats.
+According to Orlando Figes, Vladimir Lenin imitated Rakhmetov with daily weight lifting and "Spartan lifestyle."

+Rakhmetov's references to Isaac Newton's prediction of an 1866 apocalypse may have inspired Dmitry Karakozov's attempt to assassinate Alexander II in that year.

 Anarchist Alexander Berkman used Rakhmetov as a pseudonym when he prepared to assassinate Henry Clay Frick in 1892.

-His character was praised by the Soviet government as an example of how the new Soviet man should act.

-The main character of André Gide's Les caves du Vatican (English: Lafcadio's Adventures), Lafcadio, bears a striking resemblance to Rakhmetov.
-Pavel Aleksandrovich Bakhmetev, a noble acquaintance of Chernyshevsky who sold his serfs in 1857, may have inspired the character.